 Cleaning your deck can be a pretty laborious task, and when it is left neglected it can be even more so.
 By putting this guide together, we have created a simple seven-step solution to giving your deck a deep clean, as well as a few tips on maintaining it throughout the year.

-The deck in your garden is like your own little haven, and it should be filled with good memories, not left neglected and unused.
+The deck in your back garden is like your own little haven, and it should be filled with good memories, not left neglected and unused.
 So take some time out, give the deck a scrub, and start up the BBQ to welcome the spring and summer months.